dhardy/pippin/doc/file-format.md

 Checksums are in whichever format is mentioned in the header.
 All options start `SUM` to be self-documenting.
 Currently available options: `SUM SHA-2 256 `.
-They are encoded as [bytes or single number?]
-TBD.
-Lots of checksums are written; this may waste space.
+They are encoded as unsigned bytes.
+#0016 Lots of checksums are written; this may waste space.

 ### Identifiers